 Centralize the logs for easy access and visibility into relevant modules.
-Centralized logs will ensure that users would never have to hop from one server to the other, and then manually “grep” logs of interest from multiple systems, e.g. to search for a particular string or pattern of text within a log.
-Indexing allows ITOps and SecOps to quickly search for any term within a log, similar to Google search.
+Centralized logs will ensure that users would never have to hop from one server to the other and manually “grep” logs of interest from multiple systems, e.g., to search for a particular string or pattern of text within a log.
+Indexing allows ITOps and SecOps to quickly search for any term within a log, similar to Google.

 Learn More: Log Analysis

-Monitor and alert is the next phase.
-Log Management should be able to integrate with commonly used collaboration software such as Hipchat, Slack and PagerDuty to alert users.
-Continuous monitoring of large volume of data and logs is inevitable, but to ensure that users are alerted in time with dynamic thresholds and the use of advanced analytics powered by machine learning is necessary.
+Monitoring and alerting is the next phase.
+Log management should be able to integrate with commonly used collaboration software such as Hipchat, Slack and PagerDuty to alert users.
+Continuous monitoring of a large volume of data and logs is inevitable, but ensuring that users are alerted in time with dynamic thresholds and using advanced analytics powered by machine learning is necessary.

-It is important to share reports and dashboards so that the entire team has access to the same data.
-And added benefit is that you can create these reports and dashboards just once, and then use them many times again without requiring other users to recreate them.
-Relatedly, it is critical to mention that the use of RBAC (Role Based Access Control) is mandatory to provide need-to-know access to the team.
+It is important to share reports and dashboards so that the entire team can access the same data.
+An added benefit is that you can create these reports and dashboards just once and then use them repeatedly without requiring other users to recreate them.
+Relatedly, it is critical to mention that using RBAC (Role-Based Access Control) is mandatory to provide need-to-know access to the team.

 The volume of logs that need to be searched is massive and grows continuously.
-When you look at a one log file, it provides just a single point of view, such as an application point of view or server point of view.
+When you look at a log file, it provides just a single point of view, such as an application point of view or server point of view.
 Without the capability to correlate views across multiple logs from different components, it is very difficult to get a full picture of occurring problems.
 Some compliance regulations mandate companies to store all logs and not allow developers to access production machines.
 A real-time, centralized log management solution addresses these requirements in this scenario.

 Ideally, you need a centralized log management solution that centralizes all of these logs, correlates, and analyzes them to provide meaningful insights for IT to solve SLA, performance issues, and availability problems.

-In above example, query is counting total number of deleted resources as reported by AWS Config.
+In the above example, the query counts the total number of deleted resources reported by AWS Config.

-- Troubleshooting and root cause analysis of modern application: Get alerted on potential operational problems with modern application stacks or any underlying infrastructure component such as performance degradation, outages or exceptions causing user experience to suffer.
+Troubleshooting and root cause analysis of modern applications: Get alerted on potential operational problems with modern application stacks or any underlying infrastructure component such as performance degradation, outages, or exceptions causing user experience to suffer.

 Centralizing your log data means you'll need to consolidate and process information from multiple platforms.
 Below is information for how to manage log files across different systems, platforms, and use cases.

-Sumo Logic is a cloud-native secure centralized log analytics service, which provides insights into logs through pre-built applications, identifying patterns to show outliers in behaviors of applications and systems.
-IT teams can then instantly act on these outliers, get to the root cause and prevent any future impact to the business
+Sumo Logic is a cloud-native secure, centralized log analytics service that provides insights into logs through pre-built applications, identifying patterns to show outliers in the behaviors of applications and systems.
+IT teams can then instantly act on these outliers, get to the root cause and prevent any future impact on the business.

-Sumo Logic provides everything you need to conduct real-time forensics and log management for all of your IT data without performing complex installations or upgrades, and without the need to manage and scale any hardware or storage.
+Sumo Logic provides everything you need to conduct real-time forensics and log management for your IT data without performing complex installations or upgrades and without needing to manage and scale any hardware or storage.
 With fully elastic scalability, Sumo Logic is a fit for any size deployment.

-The following table lists data types and some of the more common sources that produce logs and which can be collected by Sumo Logic.
-This list is a sample only to provide a general idea of the possible sources of log data; it is by no means complete.
-For more information on how Sumo Logic can help you manage log data, please visit the Sumo Logic application page.
+The following table lists data types and some of the more common sources that produce logs that Sumo Logic can collect.
+This list is a sample only to provide a general idea of the possible log data sources.
+It is by no means complete.
+Learn how Sumo Logic can help you manage log data.

 Reduce downtime and move from reactive to proactive monitoring.